Skip to contents

 • data: Expression matrix with genes as rows and samples as columns, or a list containing count_matrix and sample_info.

 • sample_info: Sample information data frame (optional), ignored if data is a list.
+A qualified sample_info should contain both sample and condition columns (case-sensitive), and there are no specific requirements for the data type stored in the condition column.

 • gene_symbol_conversion: Whether to convert Ensembl version IDs and TCGA version IDs to genes with SymbolConvert in Section 2.2.2, default TRUE.